Ali-Ozturk/ibm_cic_case--chatbot/README.md

 #### Backend

-Currently it is not possible to start the microservices simutaneously, so you will have to start them individually
+Currently it is not possible to start the microservices simutaneously, so you will have to start them individually.
+The project has two microservices; `chat` and `authentication`.

 ```
 cd ./chatbot--backend/